axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 3.md

     You can search it using `docker logs -f validator 2>&1 | grep -a -e outpoint`.
 5. Execute pending deposit on Axelar Network
+   [key name] is the name you used in step1
    ```
    axelard tx axelarnet execute-pending-transfers --from [key-name] --gas auto --gas-adjustment 1.2
    ```